crast/MondoCommand/README.md

 ### Color Roles

 Internally, MondoCommand uses color "roles" to represent various colors.
 This allows you to write code that, for example, has colors changeable by your users.
-Also, it lets you customize some of the other strings you can't normally get at.
+Also, it lets you customize the colors of output from MondoCommand.

 Here are the roles which MondoCommand uses: